The concert was like Jimmy Hendrix gone totally mad

 The Sam Family, on my father’s side of the family, was owners of the Hotel Oloffson in Port-au-Prince, and looking for something to do, I was helping my half-brother to renew the lease on the then rundown hotel.
 To make a long story short, in 1986 I ended up with a 15-year lease all by myself, and I’m still here.
 From then on the hotel business and my music became entangled, as well in my daily life and the political situation in the country.

 The hotel is like an institution in Haiti.
-Can you tell me a little bit of the history involved?
+What history is involved?

 “Well, the history here is long, and always in a great deal mixed up with the turbulent political situation on the island.
 The mansion was built as a residence for the powerful Sam family, including two former presidents of Haiti.
 The hotel was the real-life inspiration for the fictional Hotel Trianon in Graham Greene’s famous 1966 novel The Comedians.